dotnet/docs/docs/csharp/programming-guide/concepts/expression-trees/how-to-use-expression-trees-to-build-dynamic-queries.md

 :::code language="csharp" source="../../../../../samples/snippets/csharp/programming-guide/dynamic-linq-expression-trees/Program.cs" id="Factory_methods_expression_of_tdelegate":::

-Note that because the `TextFilter` function takes and returns an [IQueryable\<T>](xref:System.Linq.IQueryable%601) (and not just an <xref:System.Linq.IQueryable>), you can add further compile-time-typed query elements after the text filter.
+Because the `TextFilter` function takes and returns an [IQueryable\<T>](xref:System.Linq.IQueryable%601) (and not just an <xref:System.Linq.IQueryable>), you can add further compile-time-typed query elements after the text filter.

 :::code language="csharp" source="../../../../../samples/snippets/csharp/programming-guide/dynamic-linq-expression-trees/Program.cs" id="Factory_methods_expression_of_tdelegate_usage":::

 ## Adding method call nodes to the <xref:System.Linq.IQueryable>'s expression tree

-If all you have is an <xref:System.Linq.IQueryable> and not an [IQueryable\<T>](xref:System.Linq.IQueryable%601), you can't directly call the generic LINQ methods at <xref:System.Linq.Queryable>.
+If you have an <xref:System.Linq.IQueryable> instead of an [IQueryable\<T>](xref:System.Linq.IQueryable%601), you can't directly call the generic LINQ methods.
 One alternative is to build the inner expression tree as above, and use reflection to invoke the appropriate LINQ method while passing in the expression tree.

 You could also duplicate the LINQ method's functionality, by wrapping the entire tree in a <xref:System.Linq.Expressions.MethodCallExpression> which represents a call to the LINQ method:

 :::code language="csharp" source="../../../../../samples/snippets/csharp/programming-guide/dynamic-linq-expression-trees/Program.cs" id="Factory_methods_lambdaexpression":::

-Note that in this case you don't have a compile-time `T` generic placeholder, so you'll use the <xref:System.Linq.Expressions.Expression.Lambda%2A> overload which doesn't require compile-time type information, and which produces only a <xref:System.Linq.Expressions.LambdaExpression> instead of an an [Expression\<TDelegate>](xref:System.Linq.Expressions.Expression%601).
+Note that in this case you don't have a compile-time `T` generic placeholder, so you'll use the <xref:System.Linq.Expressions.Expression.Lambda%2A> overload which doesn't require compile-time type information, and which produces a <xref:System.Linq.Expressions.LambdaExpression> instead of an an [Expression\<TDelegate>](xref:System.Linq.Expressions.Expression%601).

 ## The Dynamic LINQ library